Department of Mathematical Sciences

 -

-My general interest is the geometry and topology of aspherical spaces.
+Description: My general interest is the geometry and topology of aspherical spaces.

 I have done some work in the study of the relationship between exotic